GetPageSpeed/nginx-extras-docs/docs/modules/server-redirect.md

 The `ngx_http_server_redirect_module` is a custom nginx module designed to facilitate dynamic server redirection based on configurable rules.
 It allows users to redirect incoming requests to different servers conditionally.

-## Status
-This Nginx module is currently considered experimental.
-Issues and PRs are welcome if you encounter any problems.

 ## Synopsis

 ### Basic Redirection